to UK and US

 *Orders outside the US and UK should be made through Amazon or your local bookstore.
 Postage is prohibitive otherwise.

-Audio available soon from Audible and iTunes:
+Audio available now from Audible

 a forensic dozen

 Shaggy Coo Hoots-tm - #1 in the series

 Leading sacred cows to the slaughter, peeling the pun for its extra daughter, crafting sinistergrams and slyfun, Bob Macaulay reveals his skill in distilling Scottish humours, in whimsical surgical tellings for the reader's drop-in pleasure.